Yunnna005/AnnaKovalenko.github.io/_pages/about.md

 Hey there! 👋

-I'm Anna, a passionate game developer 🎮 with a love for creating immersive experiences and exploring the latest tech trends.
+I'm Anna, a passionate student in Computing with a focus on Game Development 🎮, driven by a love for creating immersive experiences and exploring the latest tech trends.

 My journey into the world of game development began with a simple yet profound realization: from childhood, I always wanted to play the perfect game but could never find one, so I decided to create it myself.
 Since then, it's been an incredible adventure filled with learning, creativity, and innovation.🌟